yssource/crp/src/idioms/data_modeling/abstract_classes.md

 </div>

+There are several places where the Rust implementation differs slightly from the C++ implementation.

+In Rust, a trait's methods are always visible whenever the trait itself is visible.
+Additionally, the fact that a type implements a trait is always visible whenever both the trait and the type are visible.
+This properties of Rust explain the lack of visibility declarations in places where one might find them in C++.

+Rather than mark method arguments as `static` to show that they are associated with the type instead of with values of the type, methods that can be called on values of the type take an explicit `self` parameter.
+This syntactic choice makes it possible to indicate (in way similar to other parameters) whether the method mutates the object (by taking `&mut self` instead of `&self`) and whether it takes ownership of the object (by taking `self` instead of `&self`).

+Rust methods do not need to be declared as virtual.
+Because of differences in vtable representation, all methods for a type are available for dynamic dispatch.
+Types of values that use vtables are indicated with the `dyn` keyword.
+This is further described [below](#vtables-and-rust-trait-object-types).

-Rust does not have an equivalent for the virtual destructor declaration because in Rust every vtable includes the drop behavior (whether given by a user defined `Drop` implementation or not) required for the value.
+Additionally, Rust does not have an equivalent for the virtual destructor declaration because in Rust every vtable includes the drop behavior (whether given by a user defined `Drop` implementation or not) required for the value.

 ## Vtables and Rust trait object types

-In C++ dynamic dispatch against an interface defined by an abstract base class is achieved by accessing the object through a pointer or reference.
-To make this possible, objects include a vtable.
+C++ and Rust both requires some kind of indirection to perform dynamic dispatch against an interface.
+In C++ this indirection takes the form of a pointer to the abstract class (instead of the derived concrete class), making use of a vtable to resolve the virtual method.

-Rust requires the same kind of indirection.
-The type `dyn Shape` in the above example is the type of a trait object for the `Shape` trait.
+In the above Rust example, the type `dyn Shape` is the type of a trait object for the `Shape` trait.
 A trait object includes a vtable along with the underlying value.

-In C++ all objects whose class inheriting from a class with a virtual method have a vtable in their representation, whether dynamic dispatch is used or not.
+In C++ all objects whose class inherits from a class with a virtual method have a vtable in their representation, whether dynamic dispatch is used or not.
 Pointers or references to objects are the same size as pointers to objects without virtual methods, but every object includes its vtable.

 In Rust, vtables are present only when values are represented as trait objects.
-The reference to the trait object is twice the size as a normal reference since it includes both the pointer to the value and the pointer to the vtable.
+The reference to the trait object is twice the size of a normal reference since it includes both the pointer to the value and the pointer to the vtable.
 In the Rust example above, the local variable `triangle` in `main` does not have a vtable in its representation, but when the reference to it is converted to a